openxla/community/rfcs/20230510-common-benchmark-suite.md

 ## Objective

-*   Create a **benchmark suite** to compare the performance of 1P compilers under OpenXLA and 3P compilers.
+*   Create a **benchmark suite** to compare the performance of OpenXLA compilers and third-party compilers.
 *   Create a new repository **“openxla-benchmark”** under OpenXLA organization to host the benchmark suite along with the related tools and the benchmark workflow.